data-engineering-helpers/databricks-examples/README.md

     started through Spark Connect, it cannot be stopped that way;
     the first cell may thus be re-executed at will with no further side-effect on the Spark session
-  + The second cell starts, or uses when already existing, the Spark session through Spark Connect
+  + The same first cell then starts, or uses when already existing, the Spark session through Spark Connect

 # Use cases